 Affronted by what at minimum were obvious prevarications by my former colleagues–and smarting personally from the layoff, even with it coming amid the much wider collapse–I visited a lawyer to explore my options.
 He examined the record, and agreed it was all very odd, but reminded me how hard it could be to get satisfaction, or justice, if I sued.
 He suggested I consult with the Equal Employment Opportunity Commission (EEOC), whose charter explains that it is “responsible for enforcing federal laws that make it illegal to discriminate against a job applicant or an employee because of the person’s race, color, religion, sex (including pregnancy), national origin, age (40 or older), disability or genetic information.”
 I visited the NY office in lower Manhattan and met with a staff attorney who sat under a photo portrait of President Obama, one that could’ve been hung on the wall only a few days earlier.
 Taking time to hear me and read the record I showed him, he actually raised an eyebrow and commented that in his professional judgment I probably had a case of age discrimination and wrongful termination, and that he and the agency would help me pursue it if I chose to do so.
 However, he too added that pursuing my claim to its conclusion could take 2-3 years, with no definite outcome.
 Ultimately, amid the worst economic climate of my lifetime, I decided to sign the waiver and accept the severance.
 I ached for justice, and still do, but it just wasn’t prudent to pursue it.
 That’s the way the corporation wanted to me to feel.
 I’ll add that though I didn’t ask the EEOC to help me pursue my claim, I am very glad that this excellent agency exists as part of of the federal government.

 One thing that Will Blythe’s column and my experience illustrate is the blight that today’s HR mindset casts on our culture, full of its own hermetic vocabulary, with bland euphemisms, opaque acronyms, and inhumane doublespeak.
 I hope Blythe’s access to his computer was not shut off the same instant he got his layoff notice, and that he was given more than a few hours to vacate his office.
-Shunning and banishment are two of the signature modes of behavior in this modern HR culture.
+Shunning and banishment are two of the signature modes of behavior in the HR-ization of modern life.
 I respect Blythe for making the decision he did, though two weeks’ pay is a lot different than six months’ worth of pay and health insurance.
 Looking back on my decision nearly 5 years ago, I’m convinced the company that formerly employed me got off very cheaply.

 * Trying to get better link for this from Melville House/Moby Lives